OIPC Garlic Mustard Pull in Haliburton

 - We are seeking nurseries to participate in the Province-wide expansion of the Grow Me Instead Nursery Recognition Program - please contact us for more information

-- Grow Me Instead - The guide is complete! click here for a PDF version, or contact the coordinator for print copies
+- Grow Me Instead - Click here for a PDF version, or contact the coordinator for print copies

 - Giant Hogweed Impersonators - see what other plants may be confused with Giant Hogweed; provided by Halton Conservation